Hope is a gift you don’t have to surrender, a power you don’t have to throw away.

 It’s important to say what hope is not: it is not the belief that everything was, is, or will be fine.

 Hope is not naive.
 It is not ignoring the realities of life.
 It is acknowledging our history of change; whether we like that change or not.
 The people of our history took action, for us to enjoy many of the freedoms we share today; freedoms once thought impossible.
-These freedoms were achieved because those that came before us, were hopeful that change could happen.
+These freedoms were achieved because those that came before us believed change could happen.

 Hope is radical action